 Charlie Kirk shooting suspect charged with murder as prosecutors announce they will seek death penalty

+By Chris Boyette, Aditi Sangal, Michelle Watson, Tori B. Powell, Maureen Chowdhury

-Tyler Robinson, the suspect in the killing of Charlie Kirk, has been formally charged with aggravated murder, two counts of obstruction of justice and felony discharge of a firearm causing serious bodily injury, two counts of witness tampering, and commission of a violent offense in the presence of a child, Utah County Attorney Jeff Gray said at a press conference Tuesday.
+PROVO, UTAH — Tyler Robinson, the suspect in the killing of conservative activist Charlie Kirk, has been formally charged with aggravated murder, two counts of obstruction of justice and felony discharge of a firearm causing serious bodily injury, two counts of witness tampering, and commission of a violent offense in the presence of a child.
+Utah County Attorney Jeff Gray announced the charges at a press conference Tuesday.

 Gray said he intends to seek the death penalty.

 Robinson, 22, is scheduled to appear Tuesday at 5 p.m.
-ET for a virtual court hearing, his first court appearance since his arrest.
+ET for a virtual court hearing.
+It will be his first court appearance since his arrest.

 He has been held without bail, and it is unclear if he has an attorney.

-“I might have to abandon it and hope they don’t find prints. how the f*ck will I explain losing it to my old man,” he said, according to the documents.

-Robinson also told his roommate to delete the messages and not to speak to police or the media.
+Gray noted it was the mother of the suspected shooter who identified her son through photos released by authorities.

-Court documents for Tyler Robinson, the suspect in the killing of Charlie Kirk allege that Robinson’s mom, “explained that over the last year or so, Robinson had become more political and had started to lean more to the left – becoming more pro-gay and trans-rights oriented.”
+Court documents allege that Robinson’s mother, “explained that over the last year or so, Robinson had become more political and had started to lean more to the left – becoming more pro-gay and trans-rights oriented.”

 “She stated that Robinson began to date his roommate, a biological male who was transitioning genders,” court documents filed Tuesday say.